Book by Alex M. Vikoulov, Overview*

 By the same token, we would consider pre-historic cavemen as "not fully human".
-Although we would share almost identical biological make-up of Homo Sapiens species with them, one would argue cavemen lack techno-culture to make them "truly human".
+Although we would share almost identical biological make-up of Homo sapiens species with them, one would argue troglodytes lack techno-culture to make them "truly human".

 In a way, your subjectivity would "snowball" into the Global Mind.
-You may gradually "upthink" your mind onto the Global Brain architecture which, with its vast repository of knowledge and instant data sharing capabilities, will become your EXOCORTEX.
+You may gradually "upthink" your mind onto the Global Brain cognitive architecture which, with its vast repository of knowledge and instant data sharing capabilities, will become your 'exocortex'.

-In this Part III of my book, which is probably the most important from the theoretical point of view, I discuss at length the problem of AI consciousness and enhanced human subjectivity, the proposed Syntellect Hypothesis, how to create benevolent AI and mitigate existential threats related to this transitional period, and why sooner rather than later, we have to abandon the mindset of "US vs. THEM".
+In this Part III of the book, which is probably the most important from the theoretical point of view, we discuss at length the problem of AI consciousness and enhanced human subjectivity, the proposed Syntellect Hypothesis, how to create benevolent AI and mitigate existential threats related to this transitional period, and why sooner rather than later, we have to abandon "carbon chauvinism," the mindset of "US vs. THEM".

 QUANTUM COMPUTING & AI CONSCIOUSNESS